ropenttd/official-server-config/README.md

 ### (server1.cfg & server3.cfg)

 These files have been pasted verbatim from their Kubernetes configmap counterparts.
-You can use them as is, but be sure to override any mentions of `redacted` (namely passwords and the network_id) with secure replacements, and also change the hostname.
+You can use them as is, but be sure to override any mentions of `redacted` (namely passwords and the network_id) with secure replacements, and also change the hostname. **Banned client IP addresses are not included for privacy reasons.**

 ### Kubernetes manifests